plone/training/mastering-plone/behaviors_1.rst

             required=False,
         )

-.. only:: not presentation
+This is exactly the same type of schema as the one in teh talk content-type.
+The only addition is ``@provider(IFormFieldProvider)`` that makes sure that the fields in the schema are displayed in the add- and edit-forms.

 Let's go through this step by step.

 #.
-We register a behavior in :ref:`behaviors/configure.zcml <social-behavior-zcml-label>`.
+We register a behavior in :ref:`behaviors/configure.zcml <featured-behavior-zcml-label>`.
    We do not say for which content type this behavior is valid.
    You do this through the web or in the GenericSetup profile.
 #.
-We create a marker interface in :ref:`behaviors/social.py <social-behavior-python-label>` for our behavior.
+We create a interface in :ref:`behaviors/featured.py <featured-behavior-python-label>` for our behavior.
    We make it also a schema containing the fields we want to declare.
    We could just define schema fields on a zope.interface class, but we use an extended form from `plone.supermodel`_, else we could not use the fieldset features.
 #.
 We mark our schema as a class that also provides the `IFormFieldProvider`_ interface using a decorator.
    The schema class itself provides the interface, not its instance!
 #.
 We also add a `fieldset`_ so that our fields are not mixed with the normal fields of the object.
 #.
 We add a normal `Bool <https://zopeschema.readthedocs.io/en/latest/fields.html#bool>`_ schema field to control if a item should be displayed on the frontpage.

 .. _behaviors1-adding-label: